BuckedUp-DasLabs/cart-selection/README.md

 </script>
 ```

+You can add more than one discountCode by using "-".
+ex: "code1-code2"

 You can specify the variants you want from a product (or variant) by typing "id-variantId", and if every variant should go to the checkout using "whole"
 ex: